 My first reason for choosing Ireland for a weekend trip is the city sizes are small.
 Getting around by foot to all the major attractions is do-able.
 I recently spent a four-night getaway in Dublin and took notes of every possible reason why you should go.

 Reason number two to chose Ireland is friendly people.
-Sure, in any city, you may come across some rude and unhappy soul, but in general, people are nice.
+Sure, in any city, you may come across some rude and unhappy soul, but in general, people are friendly.
 And ladies, if you fancy the men, that accent is sexy ; )

 Another reason I recommend Ireland for a weekend trip is the country is safe.
 Again, in any city, there could be some bad areas, but I always felt safe solo traveling in Ireland.